ralferlebach/moodle-local_adele/README.md

 Usage & Settings
 ----------------

-After installing the plugin, learning paths are managed at Site administration -> Plugins -> Local plugins -> ADELE, and edited through the graphical editor.
+After installing the plugin, learning paths are managed at Site administration -> Plugins -> Local plugins -> AdeLe, and edited through the graphical editor.

 To configure the plugin and its behaviour, please visit:
-Site administration -> Plugins -> Local plugins -> ADELE
+Site administration -> Plugins -> Local plugins -> AdeLe

 There, you find settings for: